Board of Nursing

-15. I practiced in the Commonwealth of Virginia as a Certified Massage Therapist years ago and moved away, now I would like to become certified again.
+15. I practiced in the Commonwealth of Virginia as a Licensed Massage Therapist years ago and moved away, now I would like to become licensed again.
 What do I need to do?

-A massage therapist whose certificate has lapsed may reinstate his certification within one renewal period (two years) by attesting to completion of continuing competency requirements for the period and payment of the current renewal fee and the late renewal fee (see regulations for fees).
+A massage therapist whose license has lapsed may reinstate his license within one renewal period (two years) by attesting to completion of continuing competency requirements for the period and payment of the current renewal fee and the late renewal fee (see regulations for fees).

-A massage therapist whose certificate has lapsed for more than
+A massage therapist whose license has lapsed for more than

 one renewal period shall file a reinstatement application, attest